Charniodiscus

 Species are distinguished by the number of segments, the presence or absence of distal spines, and by shape ratios.

-Other described species, C. arboreus, C. longus, C. oppositus, and C. spinosus are considered to belong to their own genus Arborea, which is sometimes considered a synonym of Charniodiscus.
+The former species C. arboreus, C. oppositus, and C. spinosus are considered to belong to their own genus Arborea, which was formerly treated as a synonym of Charniodiscus.
+Another former species, C. longus, was in 2023 transferred to its own genus, Akrophyllas.
 The status of C. yorgensis needs to be restudied.